 Bourbon can be a contentious issue for drinkers.
-There are all kinds of “rules” when it comes to enjoying a glass: Have you learned The Kentucky Chew?
-But few of these rules are actually helpful.
+There are all kinds of “rules” when it comes to enjoying a glass, but few of these rules are actually helpful.

-Instead of trying to figure out the sometimes intimidating world of bourbon on your own, there are simple rules to heed at all times.
+Instead of trying to figure out the sometimes intimidating world of bourbon on your own, these are the simple rules you need to know.

 1. DON’T SPEND MORE THAN $50 ON A BOTTLE